techniccontroller/think_wordclock/README.md

 ## Used Libraries
 To be able to use this sourcecode, you need to install following libraries in Arduino IDE.
-I added also my used versions of the libaries in this repository.
+I have also included the versions of the libraries I use in this repository.
-In case of some incompatibility issues please use my provided versions.
+In case of incompatibility problems, please use the versions provided by me.

 - https://github.com/adafruit/RTClib
 - https://github.com/PaulStoffregen/Time